about

 As knowledge grows about this role here in Aotearoa, so does the interest in working in this space.

-In February 2024, a small group of Doulas gathered for a Hui to create a vision for our future.
 We were hosted by the Farewell Trust, in the beautiful Marlborough Sounds, at the Poroporoaki retreat.
 And from there, the End of Life Doula Alliance of Aotearoa, was established.

-Left to right: Melanie Humphries-Connolly, Danielle Mahoney, Treza Gallogly, Sarah Carberry, Annie Meredith.
+Founding members above: Melanie Humphries-Connolly, Danielle Mahoney, Treza Gallogly, Sarah Carberry, Annie Meredith.

 Treza Gallogly CHAIR